studio189/HW1-Code-Refractor-for-Accessibility/README.md

 ## Acknowledgements
 Thank you to:
-•	The original author of the code that we refracted
+* The original author of the code that we refracted
-•	To our clients for hiring us to do this project job at our marketing agency
+* To our clients for hiring us to do this project job at our marketing agency
-•	The class for their slack communication.
+* The class for their slack communication.
-•	Teachers and Tas
+* Teachers and Teacher's Assistants
-•	Google for the research
+* Google for the research
-•	Alfred / Kofi for your tech assistance
+* Alfred / Kofi for your tech assistance
-•	W3schools.com
+* W3schools.com
-•	Github readme examples
+* Github readme examples